bentotten/radiation_ppo/README.md

 ## Distributed Evaluation Mode

 The evaluation portion of this codebase has been set up to work with [Ray Clusters](https://docs.ray.io/en/latest/cluster/getting-started.html).
 Each episode runs as it's own [Actor](https://docs.ray.io/en/latest/ray-core/actors.html)

+## Needed Patches

+- Fix reward scheme to only use one agent reward for team-mode
+- Make critic only take combined agent locations map and only update once per epoch instead of once per agent for Team mode

+## Desired Patches

+- Move maps buffer into PPO buffer class
+- Switch to leaky ReLU
+- Add PFGRU and new map